KociucKy/Marvel_Comics_App/README.md

 3. Clone this repo to your computer
 4. Inside terminal change your direction to the folder with this project and type: "pod install"
 5. Open Xcode
+6. Go to file called "NetworkManager" and comment out one method and put your credentials to variables (follow comments in code)
-6. Open project from the file with extension ".xcworkspace"
+7. Open project from the file with extension ".xcworkspace"
-7. Choose the Simulator.
+8. Choose the Simulator.
-8. Hit Run button.
+9. Hit Run button.
 <br>